What does transparency mean for coffee prices? What does FOB actually mean? How high are the production costs for coffee? And what is direct trade?

 The result is a podcast that clarifies many questions, raises new ones, and holds coffee roasters accountable.

-Pascal Herzog has defined four terms for us and summarized them concisely.
+Pascal Herzog has defined four terms for us and summarized them briefly and concisely.

 FOB – Free on Board

-• FOB or Free on Board is a clearly defined contractual clause (Incoterm 2010).
-The clause states that all costs and risks transfer to the buyer as soon as the traded goods are loaded onto the ship.
+- FOB or Free on Board is a clearly defined contractual clause (Incoterm 2010).
+The clause states that all costs and risks pass to the buyer as soon as the traded goods are loaded onto the ship.
 FOB contracts are often used as references in the coffee industry to keep transaction costs as low as possible.
-Accordingly, a price comparison on an FOB basis is advisable.
+Accordingly, a price comparison on an FOB basis suggests itself.

 COP – Cost of Production

-• COP or Cost of Production.
-Production costs include all direct and indirect costs incurred on a coffee farm.
-Examples include wages (opportunity costs), land costs, fertilizers, machinery, seedlings, etc. Unfortunately, there is no standardized method for calculating COP.
-Accordingly, a direct comparison of data is difficult and sometimes even problematic.
-Only an individual perspective does justice to the farm; at the same time, regional data can of course be used as a reference to better assess a farm.
+- COP or Cost of Production.
+The production costs include all direct and indirect costs incurred on a coffee farm.
+Examples include wages (opportunity costs), costs for land, fertilizers, machinery, seedlings, etc. Unfortunately, there is no standardized method for calculating COP.
+Accordingly, a direct comparison of the data is difficult and sometimes even problematic.
+Only an individual approach does justice to the farm; at the same time, regional data can of course be used as a reference to better assess a farm.

 Direct Trade Coffee

-• Direct Trade: Here too, there is no clear definition.
-The lowest common denominator is probably direct communication between the roaster and the coffee farmer, or the responsible cooperative.
+- Direct Trade: Here, too, there is no clear definition.
+The lowest common denominator is probably the direct communication between the roaster and the coffee farmer, or the responsible cooperative.
 In general, this can help to increase transparency within the supply chain.
-Most coffee suppliers today offer to ship, finance, import, and finally deliver directly traded coffee for the roaster.
+Most coffee suppliers today offer to ship, finance, import, and finally deliver the directly traded coffee for the roaster.

-And finally, a brief input on a topic we discuss in more detail in the podcast – it's about the "coyotes," or intermediaries.
+And last but not least, a brief input on a topic that we discuss in more detail in the podcast—it is about the “coyotes,” or middlemen.
 Pascal Herzog on this:

-• Cut out the middle man: Here, the aim is to keep supply chains as short as possible.
-In my opinion, it must be assessed on a case-by-case basis how long a supply chain should optimally be.
-Local conditions must be taken into account, as well as the function of the individual links and their bargaining power.
+- Cut out the middle man: The aim here is to keep supply chains as short as possible.
+In my opinion, it must be assessed on a case-by-case basis how long a supply chain should ideally be.
+The local conditions must be taken into consideration, as well as the function of the individual links and their bargaining power.

-Podcast with Peter Lerch on Global Coffee Trade.
+Podcast with Peter Lerch on the global coffee trade.

-Podcast with Roger Wittwer and Peter Lerch on the coffee price collapse.
+Podcast with Roger Wittwer and Peter Lerch on the price decline in coffee.